skyportal-contrib/skyportal-fink-client/docs/user_guide/index.md

 make poll
 ```

-Now, when need alerts come in, they will be processed and pushed to SkyPortal.
+Now, when new alerts come in, they will be processed and pushed to SkyPortal.
 You'll see new candidate and sources appear in SkyPortal.

 To stop polling, hit `ctrl+c` on your keyboard.